 In the world of married and family life, there is a long, never-ending list of built-in social events.
 There are never any concerns about isolation, but rather carving out some time to be alone!

-Another one of the central purposes in having Solotopia Clubhouses is to provide a built-in social structure for singles.
-In terms of building a public infrastructure for singles, that’s one of the main objectives for developing a master planned community exclusively for singles, which is a dream of mine.
+Another one of the purposes of a singles club is to provide a built-in social structure for singles.
+In terms of building a public infrastructure for singles, that’s one of the main objectives for developing a master-planned community exclusively for singles, which is a dream of mine.

 Loneliness is a state of mind created by your thoughts.
 The fact that no one is with you isn’t the cause of your loneliness.
 It’s how you’re choosing to think about the fact that no one is with you.
 If you’re alone and you take issue with that fact and decide that it’s a bad thing, then you’re going to feel lonely.
 If however, you acknowledge that you’re alone, decide that it’s okay, decide that you’re going to do something you enjoy, and decide that you’re going to have fun, you will not feel lonely at all!